You were not buried

 When a tulip bulb is planted, it’s in darkness.
 Packed in the dirt, not sure its purpose.
 There for the next one to two weeks it lies in waiting, dormant, absorbing moisture until it “wakes up.”
-The soil is usually only cool as summer has just ended and fall is approaching.
-And During the second week root growth begins from the base of the bulb.
-This is the most important phase for a healthy tulip.
-It is there in the good soil that it begins to grow roots.
+The soil is usually cool as summer has just ended and fall is approaching.
+During the second week growth begins slowly from the base of the bulb down deeper into the ground.
+This is the most important phase for a healthy tulip because it is there in the good soil that it begins to grow roots.

 Between Fall and throughout the cold dark of winter, it continues to root deeper into the soil, even though nothing is visible above ground.
-It is only when a strong root system established, the snow and cold thawed out, that the shoot finally emerges from the ground and becomes visible to the outside world at which point the growth accelerates.
+These are ideal conditions for good root growth.
+The soil temperature is 40 to 55 degrees, well drained but receiving consistent moisture.
+And there must be good nutritional soil.
+It is only when a strong root system is established, and the snow and cold has thawed out, that the shoot finally emerges from the ground and becomes visible to the outside world where the growth accelerates.

-The tulip is the early riser!
+The tulip is the early riser.
 Its birth into the light from above the soil begins the spring.
 It’s the sign that better days are ahead, that the days are getting longer and warmer and the birds, bees, and tree leaves will be returning.
-Furthermore, there are ideal conditions for ideal root growth.
-The soil temperature needs to remain 40 to 55 degrees.
-The soil must be well drained but receiving consistent moisture.
-And there must be good, fertile soil.

 THE LESSON

 There are many lessons we can extract symbolically from this beautiful flower.
 First is that for the tulip to rise it must be planted in total darkness.
 Nothing about that season looks like growth.
 There is no color, no movement, no noise.
 Yet beneath the soil, something essential is happening.
 Darkness in your life could be divorce, job loss, loss of a loved one, abusive situations, a tough season of your life where you felt numb, devoid of emotion, desperate, depressed, or absent.
 A time of your life where you just felt stuck, empty, the weight of the world on your shoulders.
 Maybe not sure how you got there or why it is happening but not ready to move.
 You might be stuck in unproductive space, waiting, with no clear vision forward.
 I always heard the saying that if you don’t know what to do, wait.
-I imagine that when a tulip bulb is placed in that darkness for the first time and that darkness surrounds them entirely, and the weight of the earth is places on them, they don’t know what to expect but they are just waiting.
+I imagine that when a tulip bulb is placed in that darkness for the first time, the quiet and cold surrounding them entirely, and the weight of the earth is baring down on them, they are just waiting.

 MY SEASON OF DARKNESS

-Truthfully, I wasn’t helping myself either.
-In attempt to run from my problems, I put my attention into people and things that weren’t good for me.
+Truthfully, I wasn’t helping myself during that time either.
+In an attempt to run from my problems, I put my attention into people and things that weren’t good for me.
 I started seeing new men before I had even had time to process things and before the dissolution was final.
 I was being promiscuous, drinking more and taking gummies to numb myself to the pain I was experiencing.
 I was in darkness, but I wasn’t giving myself the right conditions for growth.
-So, I sat in darkness, alone, in waiting, for a season that persisted much longer than the tulips season…
+So, I sat in darkness alone, in waiting, for a season that persisted much longer than the tulips season…

 ROOTING

 There was one particularly dark day when the weight of everything seemed to be crashing down on me for good.
-My reputation was hanging on by a thread, my life was overrun with anxiety and guilt, I started to see doubt in my kid’s eyes about me, I started to feel like I was losing all respect I had gained over the last 9 years of building my business.
-My ex was threatening to ruin me financially and in every other way he could.
-He was out campaigning and telling lies to my kids, friends, and even employees to try to get everyone on his side.
-He was using blackmail from situations I had put myself in after the separation trying to escape the divorce to take everything I had worked for.
-He was pushing for all our money, all our assets, didn’t want me to be able to stay in the house, wanted me to be homeless, wanted unrealistic amounts of child support.
-All because he knew how important my reputation was to me and how I try to remain in control in even impossible situations.
-It was very unfair and abusive, and I was enduring it mostly alone and in private with only few friends I could share it with.
-I went a long walk that day, out to the woods at a park I visited almost daily, and sat by the water, and just screamed.
+My reputation was hanging on by a thread, my life was overrun with anxiety and guilt.
+I was in a very unfair and abusive situation, and I was enduring it mostly alone and in private with only few friends I could share it with.
+I went on a long walk that day, out to the woods at a park I visited almost daily, and sat by the water, and just screamed.
 I screamed at God, “Why is this happening?
 This isn’t fair!
 Help me!
 Where are you?”

 MEANT TO RISE

 I was not meant to be in the dark forever.
-We are not meant to remain in the soil forever.
-When the conditions are right, the roots are deep and able to protect the tulip from the weather and outside forces, we are meant to rise.
+We are not meant to remain stagnant in the soil forever.
 Yet beneath the soil, something essential is happening.
 Roots are forming quietly, deliberately, and deeply.
 Without that unseen work, the bloom will never come.

 In the same way, women who rise are first rooted.